Unlicensed teen driver distracted or fell asleep in NY Hutchinson Parkway crash that killed him and 4 young relatives

 Latimer said the vehicle was a rental.

+A county police officer arrived on the scene first, but was unable to put out the flames with a fire extinguisher.
+Local firefighters who arrived a short time later put out the blaze.

+Latimer said the driver and all of the victims — three boys and two girls — died from blunt force trauma.

-Officials said all five kids were from Connecticut and had just moved to a community there.
-School officials in Derby, Connecticut, said the boys and girls had not yet enrolled in their new schools.
+Officials said all five victims were from Connecticut and had just moved to a community there.
+School officials in the city of Derby, northwest of New Haven, said the boys and girls had not yet enrolled in their new schools.

-“It’s the unimaginable,” Matt Conway, superintendent of schools in Derby, said.
+“It’s the unimaginable,” said Matthew Conway, superintendent of schools in Derby.
 “Having to now make arrangements for five of your children to be buried is a very difficult thing for anyone — one child, never mind five that you’re going to have to now make arrangements for.”

+Despite having just moved to town, the kids were already settling in and making friends.

+“He was a nice kid,” said 18-year-old Johnny, a friend of Anthony’s.
+“The day I met him, he was just with his siblings.
+He was always around his brothers and sisters.
+Wherever he went, they went.”

 ———